foundersandcoders/coursebook/src/learn/database/index.md

 {% box %}

 We're using a SQL "transaction".
 Every statement after `BEGIN` will be attempted, then assuming there were no errors the `COMMIT` statement will persist all changes.
-If any statement in the transaction fails everything is reverted—this prevents your DB from getting into a broken state.
+If anything in the transaction fails everything is reverted—this prevents your DB from getting into a broken state.

 {% endbox %}

 We're creating a new table called `tasks` with three columns: `id` will be an automatically incrementing integer generated by the DB, `content` will be the text content of each task, and `created_at` will be an auto-generated timestamp.

 Note the `IF NOT EXISTS`; a good schema should be [_idempotent_](https://en.wikipedia.org/wiki/Idempotence)—you should be able to run it against your DB multiple times without changing the result.
-Without this running our schema a second time would result in a "table already exists" error.
+Running our schema a second time would result in a "table already exists" error if we didn't have this.

 Let's run this schema against our DB in JS.
 We need to read the `.sql` file contents, then pass them into the `db.exec` method, which is designed to run one-off queries containing multiple statements like this.
 Edit `database/db.js`: